X

 This one’s simple.
 If you publish a blog and no one reads it, did it even exist?

-Too many businesses treat publication as the finish line.
+Too many organisations in all sectors treat publication as the finish line.
 Hit publish, share it once on LinkedIn, and wait for the traffic to roll in.

 Problem is, with a million or more pages published each day (a number that’s always going to go up), it doesn’t.